mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/chiropractic-care-for-fibromyalgia-and-improved-sleep.md

 Just as nonrestorative sleep disorders can lead to the onset of widespread pain such as in fibromyalgia, the restoration of sleep and improvement in the quality and duration of sleep can significantly improve the symptoms of fibromyalgia.
 Chiropractic care for fibromyalgia is targeted at both pain management and improvement of sleep quality.

-## How Does Chiropractic Improve Fibromyalgia and Sleep Quality?Chiropractic focuses on spinal adjustments to treat a variety of musculoskeletal and/or neurological disorders.
+## How Does Chiropractic Improve Fibromyalgia and Sleep Quality?

+Chiropractic focuses on spinal adjustments to treat a variety of musculoskeletal and/or neurological disorders.
 The chiropractic management of fibromyalgia involves manipulation of the vertebral column, passive stretching, and soft tissue therapy.
 It also includes standardised compression of ischemia or tender points present on the neck and back of the fibromyalgia patients.

 Pressure is applied via the thumb and increased to the point where the patient reacts to it.
 Then this pressure is applied for a duration of 10 seconds at each tender point.